ahmetoozcan/Flow.Launcher.Plugin.Crates/README.md

 ## Roadmap

-- [ ] Setting for changing the number of crates found per search
+- [ ] Setting for changing the number of crates found per search.
 - [ ] Adding a crate to a specific project (I don't want to use the path to do this.
 I'll look into how I can get Rust project names and their paths.
 If you know, let me know in the issues.)
+- [ ] You can request features in the issues.

 ## License